Brad Miller hits three HRs as Phillies down Chicago Cubs

 "I felt like I was dreaming," Miller said.
 "I went up there and just kind of reacted.
 Before you know it, you're rounding the bases, pointing at the boys and celebrating."

-Phillies manager Joe Girardi started Miller at first base instead of Rhys Hoskins because Cubs starting pitcher Adbert Alzolay is tough on right-handed hitters.
+Manager Joe Girardi started Miller rather than Rhys Hoskins at first base because Cubs starting pitcher Adbert Alzolay is tough on right-handed hitters, who have batted .174 with three home runs against him this season.
+Meanwhile, lefties are batting .263 with 15 home runs.

-Some questioned the move before the game, mostly because Miller was 2 for 34 in June.
+Some questioned Girardi's decision before the game, mostly because Miller was 2 for 34 (.059) in June.
 After Thursday, he is 6 for 10 in July.

 "He had a really tough June," Girardi said.
 "But he's hit the ball extremely hard in July.
 We just liked the matchup."

-In the fifth, he pulled an Alzolay cutter 400 feet into the stands for a two-run shot.

-Miller’s final home run came off Cubs reliever Cory Abbott in the seventh inning.
+Miller’s final home run came off reliever Cory Abbott in the seventh.
 The two-run blast travelled 418 feet.
 Miller finished with five RBIs.

 "None of them were cheap shots," Phillies starting pitcher Zach Eflin said.

-Miller is from Florida but his parents were at Wrigley Field on Thursday.
-His tough June made Thursday even more rewarding.
+Miller is from Florida, but his parents were at Wrigley Field on Thursday.
+His tough June made Thursday's perfromance even more rewarding.

 "I'm focused on the future," he said, "because focusing (on June) was eating me up inside."

 Miller began the night with six home runs all season.
-He hadn't hit a home run since June 6.
-He admitted he was swinging for the fences.
+He hadn't hit one since June 6.

 For the past month, the Phillies have been placing a straw hat on the head of a player who hits a home run once he returns to the dugout.
 The club somehow came up with three "homer hats" for Miller.